-Roofing including roof space

-Repair category 2

-Notes The roof covering was found to be showing signs of typical weathering with areas of moss growth noted.
+Roofing including roof space Repair category 2 Notes The slate roof covering was found to be showing signs of typical weathering with some weathered roof slates noted.
 Roof coverings are of an age and style where a degree of regular ongoing maintenance should be anticipated.
 Roofing contractors recommend that roof coverings are inspected regularly in order to ensure they remain watertight.
+The side projections are overlaid with flat roof coverings.
+It should be appreciated that this type of covering can have a limited life span and will require a higher than normal degree of ongoing maintenance and eventual replacement.
+It may be prudent to confirm the service history of the roof covering.

 Rainwater fittings Repair category 1 Notes Within the limitations of our inspection rainwater goods were seen to be free from significant defect.
-We would highlight that it was not raining at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.
+We would highlight that it was not raining at the time of our inspection and we would rightly that it was not failing at the time of our inspection and we would recommend that all rainwater fittings be inspected during heavy rainfall in order to ensure they are free from defect.

-Main walls Repair category 2 Notes Areas of cracked roughcast noted to the main walls in some locations.
+Main walls Repair category 2 Notes Areas of cracked roughcast noted to the main walls at some locations.
 Normal levels of maintenance are recommended.

 Windows, external doors and joinery

 Repair category 2

 Notes Windows were not all fully opened or tested, and it should be appreciated that some defects are only evident during certain weather conditions.
-The windows in the property are of an age and type where ongoing reactive maintenance will be required for them to remain fully functional.
+The windows serving the property are of a mixed age and type.
+Some windows are now of an age where ongoing reactive maintenance will be required for them to remain fully functional.
 This will include attention to framework, opening mechanisms and other components.

-External decoration S

-Repair category 1

-Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+External decorations Repair category 2 Notes Paint finished and decorated external surfaces will require redecoration on a regular basis.
+Evidence of weathering was noted to some areas of the external timbers which will deteriorate if left unattended.